markongithub/camptown_wiki/README.md

 - Checks if they are in the correct meter
 - Looks to see if another stored title rhymes with it
   - If not, pull 10 more articles ad infinitum until a match is found
-- Post the verse to @CamptownWiki on Twitter
+- Post the verse to @camptownwiki.bsky.social on Blue Sky

 ### Environment